whitechno/subutai/README.md

 =======
 Experiments with SBT.

-Simplest SBT project setup (with new github repo)
+Simplest SBT project setup (with new GitHub repo)
 -------------------------------------------------

 1. Create repository (like `subutai`)
 2. In it `touch build.sbt`
 3. Set scala version(s) in build.sbt Add this line to build.sbt:
    `ThisBuild / scalaVersion := "2.13.2"`
-3. Create `project/build.properties` with the following content:
+4. Create `project/build.properties` with the following content:
    `sbt.version = 1.3.12`.
    Use `sbt> reboot` if changed.
-4. If needed, add `.gitignore` and `LICENSE`
+5. If needed, add `.gitignore` and `LICENSE`

 Now you can clone this new repository on your desktop with
 `git clone https://github.com/whitechno/subutai.git`,